Skip to content

 Yes, BIC has 501(c)3 non-profit status.

 We provide resources on our website, instigate media coverage and research, and educate medical professionals to break the silence around this epidemic and bring benzodiazepine injury to the forefront of medical discussion.
 We offer a benzodiazepine-cooperative prescriber list here.
+We maintain a list of resources for patients here.

 We provide resources and recommended providers and support groups.
 We can not help individuals with specific cessation questions or support and do not answer these questions.
 For more on specific providers and support groups, see here.